-This was a trip done a year back but the details of the day remain so fresh.
+This was a trip done a year ago but the details of the day remain so fresh.
 Some of the places in India take your breath away and so was this.
 Actually, the place was pretty meh but what these caves were guarding against the weather and men makes you go awe.
-The Udayagiri caves are about 10km away from Sanchi Stupa.
+The Udayagiri caves of Madhya Pradesh are about 10km away from Sanchi Stupa.
 So if you are visiting Sanchi Stupa then do drive into this sleepy village.
 The google maps gingerly took us through some narrow streets mostly filled with potholes and farms on either side.
 When it said arrived at the destination, it appeared to be a big pile of black rocks and a small hill that was just fenced around.
 Google maps call it as Udaigiri, so search it that way when you want to reach here.

 Contents - Read all the way though.